kvinay7/kvinay7/README.md

 # Hi there👋, I'm Vinay Kumar

 ## 💫 About Me:
-I'm Application Development Associate at Accenture in India | Computer Science graduate with good understanding in Object-Oriented Programming, Data Structures & Algorithms, and Software Development | Eager to apply theoretical knowledge to real-world challenges, contribute to innovative projects, and continually expand skills in a dynamic professional setting.
+An Application Development Associate at Accenture in India.
+Computer Science graduate with good understanding in Object-Oriented Programming, Data Structures & Algorithms, and Software Development.
+Eager to apply theoretical knowledge to real-world challenges, contribute to innovative projects, and continually expand skills in a dynamic professional setting.

 ## 🌐 Socials: